ABOUT THE COURSE

 Participants are strongly encouraged to securely store and share personal medical history in case of emergency for any race using RaceSafe.
 We encourage all runners, especially those who have a previous medical history to log on and complete the form.
 RaceSafe is secure, private, and takes less than 5 minutes.
 For your health and safety, please share your information by visiting the link below.
 RaceSafe respects your privacy and is committed to maintaining your confidentiality.

-Runners participating in the Baltimore Marathon will receive the following:
+Runners participating in the Full Marathon will receive the following:

 - Baggage check buses at Camden Yards (moved to Inner Harbor for finish)